 Installing the Cap Kit.

-the parts side of the board is correctly marked (just to confuse
+Note the C302 cap has the polarity INCORRECTLY screened on the SOLDER side of the board.
+Interestingly the C302 polarity on the parts side of the board is correctly marked (just to confuse you).

 The G07 cap kit should include the following capacitors: